 Density functional theory and X-ray photoelectron diffraction showed for single penta- and heptahelicene a parallel alignment of the lower phenanthrene group to the surface plane on various Cu, Ag and Au surfaces.[12,20,21] Therefore, the helicenes adopt a configuration in which they spiral away from the surface.
 Such footprint surface contact has previously been identified for both helical subunits in the case of 2,2’-bis(tetrahelicene), 2,2’-bis(pentahelicene) and 9,9’-bis(heptahelicene) on Cu(100), Au(111) and Cu(111), respectively.[14,16,22,23] Combinations of helicenes of opposite handedness are strongly disfavored because they cannot have contact with their phenanthrene ends parallel to the surface simultaneously during the dimerization reaction.
 The dehalogenation step of on-surface Ullmann coupling is considered to be a reversible process on Au.[24,25] The resulting extended average radical lifetimes should allow migration of dehalogenated helicenes via other adatoms until they find the suitable counterpart to complete the reaction.

 Instead of diastereospecific coupling, an alternative scenario could be unspecific Ullmann coupling followed by conversion into homochiral dimers at the temperature of reaction, i.e., 420 K. In order to explain the absence of (M,P)-isomers such conversion into the other diastereomers has been proposed for room temperature deposition of bis[5]H onto Au(111).[23]
 However, the activation energy for enantiomer inversion for [6]H in solution has been determined to be around 140 kJ/mol.[26]
 Moreover, with one end bound to the surface this value is expected to be much higher.
 For the binding energy of a single heptahelicene on Au(111) a value of 140 kJ/mol has been calculated by DFT.[12]
 (As no van der Waals correction has been applied in that study, the value is expected to be even higher.)
 A bis(helicene) with both subunits in identical contact with the surface has a binding energy of roughly twice as much, which leads to the conclusion that an interconversion in the adsorbed state for bis[6]H is very unlikely.
+In order to compare the diastereoselectivity of the on-surface coupling with that in the bulk, in-solution synthesis starting from Br[6]H via a strategy involving a Pd-mediated cross coupling in the presence of boronic ester, as performed for the 2,2’-bis(pentahelicene), or by a modified Ullmann coupling procedure has been attempted.
+However, these wet chemistry strategies did not yield the targeted 2,2’-bis(hexahelicene), which remained elusive so far, underlying as well the synthetic interest of using on-surface chemistry to induce C–C coupling.

 Conclusion